pmichaillat/recession-detection/README.md

 ## Software

-The results were obtained using MATLAB R2024b on macOS Sequoia (Apple silicon).
+The results were obtained using MATLAB R2024b on macOS Tahoe (Apple silicon).

 ## License